Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information

 \section{Abstract}

-A Small Moving Object Detection algorithm Based on Motion Information (SMOD-BMI) is proposed to detect small moving objects with a low Signal-to-Noise Ratio (SNR) in surveillance video.
-Firstly, a ConvLSTM-PAN model structure is designed to capture suspicious small moving objects, in which the Convolutional Long and Short Time Memory (ConvLSTM) network aggregated the Spatio-temporal features of the adjacent multi-frame small moving object and the Path Aggregation Network (PAN) located the suspicious small moving objects.
-Then, an object tracking algorithm is used to track suspicious small objects and calculate their Motion Range (MR).
-At the same time, the size of the MR of the suspicious small moving object is adjusted adaptively according to its speed of movement (specifically, if the object moves slowly, its MR will be expanded according to the speed of the object to ensure the necessary environmental information of the object).
-Adaptive Spatio-temporal Cubes (ASt-Cubes) of the small moving objects are generated to ensure that the SNR of the moving objects is improved, and the necessary environmental information is retained adaptively.
-Finally, a LightWeight U-Shape Net (LW-USN) based on ASt-Cubes is designed to detect small moving objects, which rejects false detections and returns the position of small moving objects.
-This paper uses the bird in the surveillance video as the experimental data set to verify the algorithm's performance.
-The experimental results show that the proposed small moving object detection method based on motion information in surveillance video can effectively reduce the missed and false detection rate of small moving objects.
+A Flying Bird Object Detection algorithm Based on Motion Information (FBOD-BMI) is proposed to solve the problem that the features of the object are not obvious in a single frame, and the size of the object is small (low Signal-to-Noise Ratio (SNR)) in surveillance video.
+Firstly, a ConvLSTM-PAN model structure is designed to capture suspicious flying bird objects, in which the Convolutional Long and Short Time Memory (ConvLSTM) network aggregated the Spatio-temporal features of the flying bird object on adjacent multi-frame before the input of the model and the Path Aggregation Network (PAN) located the suspicious flying bird objects.
+Then, an object tracking algorithm is used to track suspicious flying bird objects and calculate their Motion Range (MR).
+At the same time, the size of the MR of the suspicious flying bird object is adjusted adaptively according to its speed of movement (specifically, if the bird moves slowly, its MR will be expanded according to the speed of the bird to ensure the environmental information needed to detect the flying bird object).
+Adaptive Spatio-temporal Cubes (ASt-Cubes) of the flying bird objects are generated to ensure that the SNR of the flying bird objects is improved, and the necessary environmental information is retained adaptively.
+Finally, a LightWeight U-Shape Net (LW-USN) based on ASt-Cubes is designed to detect flying bird objects, which rejects the false detections of the suspicious flying bird objects and returns the position of the real flying bird objects.
+The monitoring video including the flying birds is collected in the unattended traction substation as the experimental dataset to verify the performance of the algorithm.
+The experimental results show that the flying bird object detection method based on motion information proposed in this paper can effectively detect the flying bird object in surveillance video.